Welcome to the website of NOTA UK, the home of the None of the Above electoral reform campaign for the UK (est: 2010).

 DISCLAIMER: For the avoidance of doubt, we are NOT The NOTA Party (aka: Notavote) who were initially planning to stand candidates in 2015 on a supposedly NOTA platform.
 Their party name was eventually rejected by the Electoral Commission for potentially confusing voters into thinking they would be able to vote for a bona fide NOTA option already, when clearly they would just be voting for another ‘one of the above’.
 Nor are we subsequent offshoot ‘The Above & Beyond Party’ who also supposedly stood on a single issue NOTA platform, despite clearly having policy ideas ‘above & beyond’ the single issue of NOTA.

 Although we understand people’s impatience and appreciate their efforts to draw attention to the need for NOTA, we feel strongly that standing NOTA candidates at an election is a distracting contradiction in terms that leaves our wider, long term, non-partisan campaign vulnerable to being discredited in the eyes of the general public by the many enemies of reform.

 We do not think it is necessary to take such risks, given that we have already made significant inroads, something that we can only build on in the future.

 On 5th December 2013, former Newsnight anchor Jeremy Paxman publicly called for a None Of The Above option on primetime national television.

-NOTA UK founder Jamie Stanley was interviewed by Eddie Mair on BBC Radio 4’s PM programme on 7th November 2013.
+NOTA UK founder Jamie Stanley was first interviewed by Eddie Mair on BBC Radio 4’s PM programme on 7th November 2013.